 I do not leave home without a good book, in the case of “end-to-the-world” scenarios like finding myself hanging out with a group of people who are regularly enjoying gossiping about other people’s problems (kidding!).
 It is preferable to talk about new books, articles, people’s interest or hobbies.
 I prefer to be engaged in a long conversation about a good book or the latest opinion article from The New York Times.
 However, the conversation about what’s going on with the friend of such friend’s cousin’s next-door neighbor will make me try to run towards the nearest exit PRONTO!

 Reading instead can help you understand other cultures, provide you with a mental replica of real-life scenarios and experiences.
 It allows us to create worlds in our minds.
-In resume, it allows us to create worlds in our minds.
+In resume, it makes it possible to create worlds in our minds.
 The benefits of reading are endless, and it is always a win-win situation.

 What book would you add to the list?
 I’m always searching for a good book.
 What are you currently reading?